andrewratliff/andrewratliff.github.io/_posts/2020-05-09-between-the-world-and-me.md

 Physical violence against black people is Mr. Coates’s greatest concern.
-He suggests that all of the country’s contemporary, nuanced language to describe various race-based issues distracts the focus that must be placed on the most fundamental problem of violence.
+He suggests that all of the country’s contemporary, nuanced language to describe various race-based issues distracts focus from the most fundamental problem of violence.
 Whether the aggressor is white, black, or any other race, much of the violence against black people stems from the same history of racism.